Inside the Great Pavilion

-The Great Pavilion has long been the jewel in Chelsea’s crown, and 2019 looks to be no exception.
+The Great Pavilion has long been the jewel in Chelsea’s crown, and 2019 was no exception.

-More than 80 exhibitors are lining up to create dazzling displays, with many regular favourites returning to the show, alongside some exciting new faces.
+More than 80 exhibitors created dazzling displays, with many regular favourites returning to the show, alongside some exciting new faces.

 The Pavilion's first Show Garden

-For the first time in Chelsea’s history we’ll be featuring a judged Show Garden in the Great Pavilion.
-Sponsored by IKEA, Gardening Will Save the World is the brainchild of British designer, Tom Dixon.
-It will be a fully interactive garden, giving you the opportunity to walk through and see for yourself how we can provide sustainable, affordable and forward-thinking solutions to growing food at home and in the community.
+For the first time in Chelsea’s history there was a judged Show Garden in the Great Pavilion.
+Sponsored by IKEA, Gardening Will Save the World was the brainchild of British designer, Tom Dixon.
+It was a fully interactive garden, giving visitors the opportunity to walk through and see sustainable, affordable and forward-thinking solutions to grow food at home and in the community.

 Tom’s design work was awarded an OBE by the Queen in 2000, with the internationally-acclaimed designer having designs that feature in permanent collections at the world’s most prestigious museums, including the V&A.

 Celebrating 60 years of fabulous floristry

-The National Association of Flower Arrangement Societies is celebrating its 60th birthday in 2019 and will be pulling out all the stops to create a show-stopping display to mark the occasion.
+The National Association of Flower Arrangement Societies celebrated its 60th birthday in 2019 and will be pulling out all the stops to create a show-stopping display to mark the occasion.

-The organisation will be looking to recreate its 2018 success, when the team won a Silver-Gilt medal.
+The organisation was looking to recreate its 2018 success, when the team won a Silver-Gilt medal.

 David Austin Roses' golden Chelsea anniversary

-No stranger to the Chelsea Flower Show, David Austin Roses is celebrating its 50th appearance at the show.
+No stranger to the Chelsea Flower Show, David Austin Roses celebrated its 50th appearance at the show.

 The family-owned business was started by David Austin who began breeding plants for a hobby as a teen.
 He went on to create a collection of roses that are renowned across the world.

 One particularly memorable bloom from recent years at Chelsea was the Dame Judi Dench rose, named after the acclaimed actress and presented at the show in 2017.